tmsnvk/daigaku/README.md

 - Have [Docker](https://docs.docker.com/get-docker/) installed on your local machine.
 - Clone the repository.
 - In a terminal panel, stand in the project root:
-  - run `bash setup-environment.sh` to generate a blank .env file.
+  - run `bash build-environment.sh` to generate a blank .env file.
 Follow the directions in the script.
-  - run `bash setup-containers.sh` to build the project and set up a containarised Docker environment for each module.
+  - run `bash build-containers.sh` to build the project and set up a containarised Docker environment for each module.
   - run `http://localhost/` in a browser window.
 - On the application's login page you may log in with the following credentials:
   - account with student role: